Warren Livingston: Professional career

 Livingston was signed as an undrafted free agent by the Dallas Cowboys, after not being selected in the 1961 NFL draft.
 He was moved to cornerback and became a starter as a rookie, until suffering a serious fracture on his left arm against the St. Louis Cardinals and being placed on the injured reserve list on November 6.
 He was named to the NFL All-rookie team at the end of the year.

 In 1962, he missed most of the pre-season with another injury to the same arm, which limited him to play in only 3 games during the regular season.
 The next year, he was named the starter at free safety, because he was considered a great open field tackler.

 In 1964, he was moved back to cornerback and although he was waived on September 3, he was later re-signed and did not miss any games, splitting time (7 starts) with Don Bishop at right cornerback.
 The next two years he was the regular starter at right cornerback.

 Livingston experienced a difficult 1966 NFL Championship Game against the Green Bay Packers, where he was targeted on key third down plays that would impact the final result.
 He was released on September 5, 1967, after being passed on the depth chart by Mike Johnson.

 Personal life

+In 1965, Livingston and his wife, Carol, were the first African Americans to purchase property in Tempe, Arizona, which had previously been known as a sundown town.

 After football, he received a master's degree in electrical engineering from the University of Arizona and worked for Motorola until his retirement in 1994.

 His brother Andy Livingston was a running back in the NFL for the Chicago Bears and the New Orleans Saints.